Tag Archive for: retirement planning

 • Are you on the best health plan?

 Financial planning isn’t idle—it’s an active sport.
-Today, we’re going to show you four ways to help reclaim control of your money and why doing so can be empowering and freeing.
+Today, we’re going to show you four ways to reclaim control of your money and why doing so is empowering and freeing.

 Level-Up Your Investments

-Investing is an important part of achieving your financial goals, but are you making the most of your investment opportunities?
+Investing is a critical part of achieving your financial goals, but are you making the most of your investment opportunities?
 Consider the following.

 Max Out Contributions to Retirement Accounts

-Retirement is perhaps the most significant savings goal of your life, and as such, it’s vital to evaluate your current investments and find possible ways to improve.
+Retirement is perhaps the most significant savings goal of your life, and as such, it’s vital to evaluate your current investments and find intentional ways to improve.
 For starters, aim to max out your retirement accounts, including your 401(k), IRA, and HSA, including catch-up contributions.
-For 2022, contribution limits are as follows:
+For 2024, contribution limits are as follows:

-Even if you can’t reach these limits, consider contributing the maximum amount possible for your household.
+Even if you can’t reach these limits, contribute the maximum amount possible for your household.
+Trust us; you won’t regret stashing away a little more now to support your retirement lifestyle later.

 If you have access to a 401(k), it’s likely where a majority of your retirement savings rest.
 But is that the best home for your hard-earned investments?

-401(k)s often have limited investment options and may come with higher administrative, fund, and management fees, all of which assuage your net returns.
+Far too often, 401(k)s have limited investment options and come with higher administrative, fund, and management fees, all of which assuage your net returns.

 Some providers allow for in-service 401(k) rollovers, which essentially allows you to transfer all or a portion of your 401(k) funds to a traditional IRA while still working and actively contributing to the account.